contra/got-resume/README.md

 If the transfer is complete before `.cancel()` is called, no `error` event will be emitted.

 If `options.pre` function is supplied and `.cancel()` is called while `options.pre` is running, `.cancel()` method on the promise returned by `options.pre` will be called if it exists.
 Otherwise the transfer will abort once the promise resolves.

-The promise returned by `.toFile()` also has a `.cancel()` method.
-Calling cancel will cause the promise to be rejected with a Bluebird CancellationError.

 ### Transfer object